kyometori/djsmusic/README.md

 - `client` : the client that instantiated this

 #### methods
-- `has (Snowflake id)` : if we have connection of the guild of given id in our data
+- `has(Snowflake id)` : if we have connection of the guild of given id in our data
-- `get (Snowflake id)` : get the GuildMusicManager object that handle the guild of given id
+- `get(Snowflake id)` : get the GuildMusicManager object that handle the guild of given id
-- `join ({ VoiceChannel channel, Boolean setMute, Boolean setDeaf })` : join the given voice channel and self mute or deaf if given.
+- `join({ VoiceChannel channel, Boolean setMute, Boolean setDeaf })` : join the given voice channel and self mute or deaf if given.
-- `leave (Snowflake id)` : leave the guild of given id.
+- `leave(Snowflake id)` : leave the guild of given id.

 #### events
 - `join` : Emit after your client joined a channel.
   - Params: `Guild guild` the joined guild
 - `leave` : Emit after your client left a channel.
-  - Params: `Snowflake guildId` the id of left guild.
+  - Params: `Guild guild` the left guild

 ### GuildMusicManager
 #### constructor